 RESTAURANTS NEAR GALAXY’S EDGE

-When you’ve finished exploring Galaxy’s Edge or a bite in one of the neighboring lands, continue your journey through a galaxy far, far away – and start heading back toward the front of the theme park – with a spin on Star Tours.
-Although one of the more popular rides in the park, it is also one of the fastest loading with numerous ride vehicles.
+When you’ve finished exploring Galaxy’s Edge or getting a bite in one of the neighboring lands, continue your journey through a galaxy far, far away – and start heading back toward the front of the theme park – with a spin on Star Tours.
+Although it’s one of the more popular rides in the park, it is also one of the fastest loading thanks to its numerous ride vehicles.
 In other words, you can basically count on a quick-moving line throughout the day.

 DISNEY HOLLYWOOD STUDIO SHOWS

 With the rest of your day free and all the popular rides out of the way, spend the remainder of your time taking in one of the various shows and other attractions Hollywood Studios has to offer.
 Unfortunately, due to COVID-19, many of the shows are on hiatus.
 When they’re open, however, they are the perfect way to sit down, relax, and cool off during the day.
 Another personal favorite is Walt Disney Presents, a walkthrough tour of some extraordinary (and rare) artifacts followed by a short documentary about the man, the myth, the legend himself.
 It’s a great way to get some perspective on everything you’ve seen throughout the day.

 Finally, when the world is normal, no visit to Disney’s Hollywood Studios is complete without a viewing of Fantasmic.
 Due to COVID-19, however, this thrilling evening show is canceled.
 Call us biased, but we cannot wait until this production is back up and running – it truly is the perfect way to cap off a day at Hollywood Studios.